-The existence of good cut off functions is a key technical ingredient in the theory of GH-limits of Riemannian manifolds with lower Ricci bounds, see for instance\cite{CC96,CC97,CC00a,CC00b, Col96a, Col96b, Col97, CN}.
-The existence of regular cutoff function (i.e. Lipschitz with $L^\infty$ laplacian, but without quantitative estimates) in $\RCD^*(K,\infty)$-spaces was proved in \cite[Lemma 6.7]{AMSLocToGlob}; since for the sequel we need quantitative estimates on the gradient and the laplacian of the cut off function we give here a construction for the finite dimensional case.
+The existence of good cut-off functions is a key technical ingredient in the theory of GH-limits of Riemannian manifolds with lower Ricci bounds, see for instance \cite{CC96,CC97,CC00a,CC00b, Col96a, Col96b, Col97, CN}.
+The existence of regular cut-off function (i.e. Lipschitz with $L^\infty$ laplacian, but without quantitative estimates) in $\RCD^*(K,\infty)$-spaces was proved in \cite[Lemma 6.7]{AMSLocToGlob}; since for the sequel we need quantitative estimates on the gradient and the laplacian of the cut-off function we give here a construction for the finite dimensional case.

 \begin{lemma} Let $(X,\sfd,\mm)$ be a $\RCD^*(K,N)$-space for some $K \in \R$ and $N\in (1,+\infty)$.
 Then for every $x\in X$, $R>0$, $0<r<R$ there exists a Lipschitz function $\psi^r:X \to \R$ satisfying: \\(i) $0\leq \psi^r \leq 1$ on $X$, $\psi^r\equiv 1$ on $B_r(x)$ and $\supp (\psi^r) \subset B_{2r}(x)$; \\(ii) $r^2|\Delta \psi^r|+r |D \psi^r| \leq C(K,N,R)$. \end{lemma}